umee-network/umee.cc/content/pages/faq.md

 <details>
 <summary>Where can I purchase the UMEE token?</summary>

 The UMEE token is currently AVAILABLE for purchase.
 The Coinlist public sale has ended, and the TGE occured on February 15th, 2022.
-More information about where UMEE can be purchase found [here](https://www.coingecko.com/en/coins/umee).
+More information about where UMEE can be purchase can be found [here](https://www.coingecko.com/en/coins/umee).

 </details>